-- 1.14 An up-to-date evidence base, providing information on the key social, economic and environmental characteristics of the area is vital to the preparation of the Local Plan.
-In particular, projections for future growth are a major influence in determining development requirements for the district. - 1.15 However, the evidence base should be proportionate to the role and context of the job being undertaken by the plan and relevant to the place in question.
+An up-to-date evidence base, providing information on the key social, economic and environmental characteristics of the area is vital to the preparation of the Local Plan.
+In particular, projections for future growth are a major influence in determining development requirements for the district.
+In addition to the evidence base that underpins the adopted Local Plan, some additional updates have been produced alongside this regulation 18 stage DPD.
+Some of these are addendums or updates to existing documents, whilst some are new documents which relate to the climate change scope of the review.

+- 1.15 However, tThe evidence base should be proportionate to the role and context of the job being undertaken by the plan and relevant to the place in question.
 Given the strategic and complex nature of the issues addressed by this plan, the unique and constrained character of the district and its potential to affect areas beyond the district boundary, the supporting evidence that accompanies this plan is extensive and comprehensive. - 1.16 To address our understanding via evidence, a significant level of study and assessment work has been undertaken by both officers of the Council and independent consultants to inform our understanding of the role of the Local Plan.
-Consultants can provide advice that is specialist, independent and objective. - 1.17 This plan has been undertaken on the basis of the evidence and information available at the time of preparation.
+Consultants can provide advice that is specialist, independent and objective. - 1.17 This climate emergency local plan review plan has been undertaken on the basis of the evidence and information available at the time of preparation.
 The Council will continue to monitor and refine the plan where necessary as and when new relevant evidence becomes available as part of the monitoring and review of the plan-making process.
 To view the Council's evidence base in more detail please visit the Council's website.